Skip to main content

 • There was about 1/4″ of Stage 2 creosote throughout the flue

 The previous owner had clearly not maintained this chimney in years.
 Maybe they rarely used it.
-Perhaps they didn’t know better.
-But this was a disaster waiting to happen.
+Maybe they didn’t know any better.
+Either way, it was a disaster waiting to happen.

 The Work We Did: